 Note, the wall elements considered in this example have zero out-of-plane stiffness, so the walls perpendicular to the load offer no resistance.
 For FE analysis which does include out-of-plane stiffness in walls, the results may differ slightly.

 Also note, in Ram SS, it is required to place a gravity beam in the gaps to prevent a framing tables error.
 Starting with version 17 an option to automatically place gaps at the ends of walls was introduced, but only for tilt-up walls.
 For more on that see RAM Structural System Tilt-Up Workflow.

 With RAM Frame, an option is available to assign Wall Group Numbers to multiple walls.
 If a wall group is assigned to all four walls in either Case 1 or 2, the reported wall group forces will be the same.
 The total shear on the wall group is 100k, and the total overturning moment is 1000k’ as expected.
 It's important to note that assigning wall groups does not change any of the behavior, member forces, etc. For more on Wall Groups see RAM Frame Wall Groups FAQ.

-This example outlines above is the simplest case, but the same general principals apply no matter how the walls connect.
+This example outlines above is the simplest case, but the same general principles apply no matter how the walls connect.
 Walls that intersect like an “L” or “T” also interact in a 3-dimension fashion.
 The story height and relationship between the walls of one floor and another also have a significant impact on the force distribution.

 There are 2 approaches for modeling lintels beams in walls.
 The first approach is to model the whole wall and then place an opening in the wall.
 The second approach is to model walls on each side of the opening, and then span across the opening with a beam.